Willie Mongin: 1998 political movement

 In the September 1998, Willie joined a political movement called the Social Justice Movement (Malay: Pergerakan Keadilan Sosial) (ADIL) as Volunteer and Reformist, he joined the movement because he was sympathised with Anwar Ibrahim.
 Willie only agreed to officially joined PKR in 2009 after being persuaded by few top party leaders.

 2011 Sarawak state election

-In the 2011 election, Willie under his party of People's Justice Party (PKR) faced Jerip Susil of the Barisan Nasional and lost in a large majority.
+In the 2011 election, Willie under his party of People's Justice Party (PKR) faced Jerip Susil of Barisan Nasional and lost in a large majority.